 Year called to bar: 1988 (ON)

 Jonathan is Chair of the Blakes national Environmental group and widely regarded as one of Canada's leading environmental lawyers.
 He represents clients on major project development; the purchase, sale, and remediation of contaminated land; mining regulation and permitting; management of natural resources; transportation, handling and disposal of hazardous substances; environmental permitting; air, water and waste regulation; lender liability; and other environmental matters.
-He has represented corporations in significant environmental prosecutions; acted for proponents in major mining, renewable energy, and infrastructure projects; and provided environmental law advice on significant transactions, across a broad range of industries, including chemical, mining, construction, oil and gas, transportation, general manufacturing, automotive, food and beverage and agribusiness.
-Jonathan is Chair-Elect of the American Bar Association's Section of Environment, Energy, and Resources Law (the first non-American to serve on the Executive Committee), and is a former Chair of the Canadian Bar Association National Environment, Energy, and Resources Law Section.
+Jonathan’s wide-ranging expertise also includes representing accused corporations in major environmental prosecutions and providing environmental law advice on significant transactions, across a broad range of industries, including chemical, mining, construction, oil and gas, transportation, general manufacturing, automotive, food and beverage and agribusiness.
+Jonathan is Chair-Elect of the American Bar Association's Section of Environment, Energy and Resources Law, the first non-American to serve on that organization’s Executive Committee.
+He is also a former Chair of the Canadian Bar Association’s National Environment, Energy and Resources Law Section.

 On December 29, 2017, Mr. Don E. Wall (Don Wall), PHI Inc. (PHI) and HNZ Group Inc. (HNZ), a Toronto Stock Exchange-listed provider of helicopter transportation and related support services, completed a statutory plan of arrangement pursuant to which, among other things, Don Wall, through a beneficially wholly-owned acquisition company, acquired all of the issued and outstanding common shares and variable voting shares of HNZ for $18.70 in cash per share, and PHI subsequently acquired HNZ’s offshore business conducted in New Zealand, Australia, the Philippines and Papua New Guinea.
 The total consideration paid to former holders of HNZ shares was approximately $233 million